delphidabbler/ddablib/projects/consoleapp/Demos/README.txt

 later, but you will need to manually add 64 bit targets to each project individually.

-Note: some versions of Delphi may generate hints, or possibly warning, depending on your set-up.
+Note: some versions of Delphi may generate hints, or possibly warnings, depending on your set-up.
 These should not cause a problem.

 --------------------------------------------------------------------------------
 Disclaimer